You can stream audio from either a PC or a Mac. Tips, plus instructions for two popular software programs, are found below.

 8. Boost "Voicemeeter Aux" to +12dB.

-9. Navigate to High Fidelity using your server's URL.
-If you don't have a server, you can request one here.
+9. Navigate to High Fidelity using your space's URL.
+If you don't have a space, request one here.

 10. During Audio I/O selection, set your input device to "VB-Audio VoiceMeeter VAIO".